devonzuegel/affitto/project-proposal.md

 - desirability of the various housing options on the map
 - number of housing units available of each level of desirability
-- a distribution of renter income level
+- a distribution of tenant income levels
+- a dynamic utility score for each tenant / landlord agent that varies according to their conditions
 - rent control (or none)
 - building height control (with density/people-per-block as a proxy for this variable)

 We will include a control panel to enable seeing the changes in the system as we adjust each of these variables.
 There will also be a series of presets corresponding to the existing state of various city systems so we can see how well the simulation models real-life housing situations.
 There is a significant amount of data on these paramters for cities such as San Francisco, Chicago, and New York, so we plan to focus on those.
-Here is some of the sources we have found so far:
+Here are some of the sources we have found so far:

 - San Francisco
     + 2013 Housing Inventory -- [data.sfgov.org/Housing-and-Buildings/2013-Housing-Inventory/e7d3-dxh5](http://data.sfgov.org/Housing-and-Buildings/2013-Housing-Inventory/e7d3-dxh5)